Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-The network interface(s) on which the node listens for P2P communication.
+The network interfaces on which the node listens for P2P communication.
 The default is `0.0.0.0` (all interfaces).
 You can define up to two interfaces, with one being IPv4 and the other IPv6.